Architectural Foundation of Santa Barbara

 The History of the Acheson House

 In 2012, the Acheson House received long needed restoration work.
 Along with repairs, a historical color scheme was designed and approved by the Historic Landmarks Commission, replacing the former white scheme on the exterior of all the buildings.
-The AFSB now focuses efforts on necessary community support needed for the next phases of restoration for the site and landscape.
+Further restoration efforts continued into 2016, focusing on the site’s landscaping scheme and second-floor deck.
+The AFSB now focuses efforts on necessary community support needed for the next phases of restoration of the site and landscape.

 Come visit and participate in learning about and promoting great design and architecture in Santa Barbara!